pinraspberry063/CollegeMatcher/documentation/.swm/app-navigation.f17iqyzn.sw.md

 ---

 Navigation Stack for Quiz:\
--- Handles navigation from the "Take the Quiz" button on the home page\
+&nbsp;&nbsp;&nbsp;&nbsp;-- Handles navigation from the "Take the Quiz" button on the home page\
--- Also handles navigation from the "QuizStack" tab on the Bottom Tab Bar\
+&nbsp;&nbsp;&nbsp;&nbsp;-- Also handles navigation from the "QuizStack" tab on the Bottom Tab Bar\
 \
-PLAN:&nbsp;\
+TODO:\
--- to make the "Take the Quiz button only appear on the HomePage so when the quiz&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;-- to make the "Take the Quiz button only appear on the HomePage so when the quiz&nbsp;

 ```javascript
 const QuizStack = createNativeStackNavigator();